SoftwareAG/c8y-docs/content/oee/oee-administration-bundle/organization.md

 ### To edit an entity {#to-edit-an-entity}

-Click the pencil icon next to the entity name to open the entity editor and edit the entity.
+Click the edit icon <i class="dlt-c8y-icon-edit1 text-primary"></i> next to the entity name to open the entity editor and edit the entity.

 ### To assign an entity {#to-assign-an-entity}